High monodispersity (CV < 2%)

 WEBINAR REPLAY – Raydrop, a universal droplet generator based on a non embedded co flow focusing

 Watch our webinar ‘Raydrop, a universal droplet generator based on a non embedded co flow focusing’ to learn more about the features and performance of the RayDrop Single Emulsion Device.
+In this webinar, we present the advantages of the Raydrop as compared to conventional microfluidic droplet generators, which are usually made in PolyDiMethilSiloxane (PDMS) using laborious and not scalable fabrication steps and require special coatings depending on the type of emulsion the user wants to make.

 |Device characteristics||Co-Flow focusing design|